Facial Implants

 The three variables of a cheek augmentation are: Implant shape/projection, implant volume and implant position; which offers opportunities for complete individualisation.
 The choice of implant and procedure is best reached in consultation so that individual circumstances may be taken into account.

-Chin and cheek implants can be positioned through either an intra-oral (trough the mouth) or trans-cutanous (through the skin) incision.
-In general, an intra-oral incision is preferred - as this leave no visible scarring.
-The implants are positioned within a small cavity on top of the bone (periosteal positioning), and within 2 weeks they will have integrated into a stable position in which they will provide enhanced contours and can't be distinguished from the adjacent facial bones.
-Facial implants are often used in combination with other facial procedures.
+Chin and cheek implants can be positioned through either an intra-oral (through the mouth) or trans-cutanous incision (through the skin).
+The implants are positioned within a small cavity on top of the bone (periosteal positioning), and within 2-3 weeks they will have integrated into a stable position in which they will provide enhanced contours and can't be distinguished from the adjacent facial bones.

-Implant size, material and shape are tailored to each patient's facial form and desired appearance.
-Dr Sorensen generally prefers implants made of a firm form-stable silicone, the advantage being that these implants integrate well, are safe, long-lasting (permanent) and can be repositioned, replaced or removed should this be required.
+Implant size, material and shape are chosen according to each patient's facial form and desired appearance.
+Dr Sorensen uses implants made of silicone, porous polyethylene (Medpor) or PEEK (Peek-Optima).
+All three types of implant integrate well, are long-lasting (permanent) and can be removed should this be required.